Laith98Dev/LevelSystem/README.md

 # LevelSystem
-A Nice LevelSystem plugin for Pocketmine
+Advanced LevelSystem for PocketMine-MP

 # Commands
 Command | Description | Permission
 --- | --- | ---
-`/ls` | `LevelSystem Command` | `ls.cmd.staff`
+`/ls` | `LevelSystem Command` | `levelsystem.command.staff`

 # Features
 - Support **PureChat** to set level in chat - just add "{lvl}" in PureChat config
-- Setting UI - You can enable/disable anything from ui and edit chat format and max level
+- Setting UI - You can turn on/off the plugin also edit chat format and max level and more.

-# Other
+# buy me a coffee
 - [![Donate](https://img.shields.io/badge/donate-Paypal-yellow.svg?style=flat-square)](https://paypal.me/Laith113)